mayeco/patagonia/terraform.md

 Scan the current project and automatically detect infrastructure requirements through dependencies, environment variables, configuration files, and other indicators.
 Generate a complete /terraform folder with appropriate Terraform files for deploying the project.

-## Steps
+## STEPS

+0. **LANGUAGE DETECTION**:
-0. Detect the user's input language (default to Spanish if not clearly English)
+   - Detect the user's input language (default to Spanish if not clearly English)
-1. If no clear English indicators are found, default to Spanish for all responses
+   - If no clear English indicators are found, default to Spanish for all responses
-2. Scan project structure and files:
+   - Always provide responses in Spanish by default, unless the developer clearly specifies English.

+1. **SCAN PROJECT STRUCTURE AND FILES**:
    - Analyze package.json, requirements.txt, pom.xml, go.mod for dependencies
    - Check for environment variables in .env files, docker-compose.yml
    - Identify framework and runtime (Node.js, Python, Java, Go, etc.)